LEAN Resistance Bands Restock + New Skipping Rope Now Available! Shop Now

 But the rest?
 Still a bit mysterious.

 Inflammation is a natural process that helps your body heal and defend itself from infection, illness or injury.
 Think of when you have a cut - the swelling and pain is how our bodies work to fight infections, germs, toxins or other causes.
+But when inflammation becomes chronic, it can lead to a lot of health problems.

 FOODS YOU SHOULD EAT